paulyoung5/Browsr/README.md

 # Browsr
-Assessed Courseworkd A for Industrial Programming class at university.
+Assessed Coursework A for Industrial Programming class at university.